lucic71/Licenta2022/Meetings.markdown

   - July 30 -- rehearsal with larger group
   - July 1 -- demo ready
   - July 3 -- final rehearsal

+# 2022 June 27, Diploma meeting #27

+- Status
+  - Submitted thesis
+  - Preparing demo; might be worth to use a recorded demo here
+  - Doing rehearsals for final presentation
+- Had rehearsal with some suggestions for focusing the story
+- Thursday will reiterate through rehearsal with Razvan and Adrian (and maybe Cosmin)
+- Presentation date: July 4 or 5
+- Planning
+  - #1 Rehearse, rehearse, rehearse
+  - #2 Demo